Frankfurt National Assembly: The Septemberunruhen

-In a second vote, on 16 September 1848, the Assembly accepted the de facto position and approved the Treaty with a narrow majority.
+In a second vote, on 16 September 1848, the Assembly accepted the de facto position and approved the armistice with a narrow majority.
 In Frankfurt this led to the Septemberunruhen ("September unrest"), a popular rising that entailed the murder of parliamentarians from the Casino faction, Lichnowsky and Auerswald.
 The Regent was forced to call for the support of Prussian and Austrian troops stationed in the Fortress of Mainz, and these restored order in Frankfurt and the vicinity within two weeks.

 Henceforth, the radical democrats, whose views were both leftist and nationalist, ceased to accept their representation through the National Assembly.
 In several states of the German Confederation, they resorted to individual revolutionary activities.
 For example, on 21 September, Gustav Struve declared a German republic at Lörrach, thus starting the second democratic rising in Baden.
 The nationalist unrest in Hungary spread to Vienna in early October, leading to a third revolutionary wave, the Wiener Oktoberaufstand ("Vienna October rising"), which further impeded the work of the Assembly.

 Thus, the acceptance of the Treaty of Malmö marks the latest possible date of the final breach of cooperation between the liberal and the radical democratic camps.
 Radical democratic politicians saw it as final confirmation that the bourgeois politicians, as Hecker had said in spring 1848, "negotiate with the princes" instead of "acting in the name of the sovereign people", thus becoming traitors to the cause of the people.
 In contrast, the bourgeois liberals saw the unrests as further proof for what they saw as the short-sighted and irresponsible stance of the left, and of the dangers of a "left-wing mob" spreading anarchy and murder.
 This early divide of its main components was of major importance for the later failure of the National Assembly, as it caused lasting damage not only to the esteem and acceptance of the parliament, but also to the cooperation among its factions.